Q & A

 Since the bottom brackets on a garage door are connected to the door’s springs, these brackets are under extreme tension.
 They should be adjusted or loosened only by a trained door systems technician.
 Many manufacturers now include tamper resistant hardware that prevents loosening of the brackets by a novice.

 Call now to schedule an appointment with America’s no. 1 garage door company!

-If you are having trouble with your garage door opener or remote, Precision Garage Door Service can help.
+If you are having trouble with your garage door opener or remote, Precision Garage Door of Columbia can help.
 Our technicians service models from Genie, Liftmaster, Chamberlain, and other major brands, and we can fix your problem right – the first time.
 For more information, contact us today.